 What is Osteoporosis?

 Who has not known someone who had always been active and healthy, and then had a fall and never recovered from a hip fracture?
 Or an otherwise healthy 75 year old woman with severely limiting spine deformity caused by multiple spontaneous fractures of the spinal bones leaving her with a “humped” back such that she can never see the sky?
 These are the result of osteoporosis.
 Our interest in osteoporosis should be a personal interest in our own health and that of aging family members, along with a concern for the enormous health-care cost of this common malady of advancing age.
-One in two women will suffer an osteoporosis-related fracture during her lifetime.
+According to the North American Menopause Society, about 40% of American women will suffer an osteoporosis-related fracture during her lifetime.
 The good news is that this disease is—for the most part—preventable and treatable if diagnosed in its earlier stages.

 Osteoporosis is a bone disorder.
 Women with osteoporosis lose bone strength, leading to an increase in the risk of bone fracture.
 With enough stress or trauma, the strongest bone will break.
 But bones weakened by osteoporosis may break with very little force, such as a fall from the standing position.
 A weakened bone may even break spontaneously from minor stress.
 Fractures are painful, limit mobility, and can cause temporary or permanent disability or deformity.
 The common areas of fracture are the hip, spine and wrist.
 While there are many causes of osteoporosis, the most common form of this disorder is post-menopausal osteoporosis, resulting from the dramatic decrease in estrogen levels at menopause.